IHE/ITI.MHDS/index.md

-to be a `Reference` to a `(Practitioner|PractitionerRole|Organization|Patient)` Resource, where the referenced resource is published in the associated centrally managed mCSD Care Services Selective Supplier, or PMIR Patient Identity Manager.
+to be a `Reference` to a `(Practitioner|PractitionerRole|Organization|Patient)` Resource, where the referenced resource is published in the associated centrally managed [mCSD](https://profiles.ihe.net/ITI/mCSD/index.html) Care Services Selective Supplier, or [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html).

 ![](.//media/image11.png)

-**Figure 50.2.4-1: Author Reference Process Flow**
+**Figure 1:50.2.4-1: Author Reference Process Flow**

-The mCSD Care Services Selective Supplier and the PMIR Patient Identity Manager are persisting long term the data so that the Resources within the Document Registry are available for the life of the Document Registry entry.
+The [mCSD](https://profiles.ihe.net/ITI/mCSD/index.html) Care Services Selective Supplier and the [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) are persisting long term the data so that the Resources within the [MHDS Document Registry](#150111_document_registry) are available for the life of the Document Registry entry.

-The Document Registry shall validate publication requests to ensure that all DocumentReference.author, DocumentReference.authenticator, DocumentReference.context.sourcePatientInfo, and DocumentManifest.author; elements are either contained or are references to valid and active entry in the mCSD Care Services Selective Supplier or PMIR Patient Identity Manager.
-The Document Registry shall validate this by use of mCSD Care Services Selective Consumer using the Find Matching Care Services \[ITI-90\] transaction, and Patient identity either internal Patient identity cache or possibly by PMIR Patient Identity Manager using the PDQm Query \[ITI-78\].
+The Document Registry shall validate publication requests to ensure that all DocumentReference.author, DocumentReference.authenticator, DocumentReference.context.sourcePatientInfo, and DocumentManifest.author; elements are either contained or are references to valid and active entry in the [mCSD](https://profiles.ihe.net/ITI/mCSD/index.html) Care Services Selective Supplier or [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html).
+The Document Registry shall validate this by use of [mCSD](https://profiles.ihe.net/ITI/mCSD/index.html) Care Services Selective Consumer using the Find Matching Care Services \[ITI-90\] transaction, and Patient identity either internal Patient identity cache or possibly by [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) using the PDQm Query \[ITI-78\].

-## 50.3 MHDS Required Actor Groupings
+## 1:50.3 MHDS Required Actor Groupings

 An actor from this profile (Column 1) shall implement all of the required transactions in this profile **in addition to all** of the requirements for the grouped actor (Column 3).

-Section 50.5 describes some optional groupings that may be of interest for security considerations and Section 50.6 describes some optional groupings in other related profiles.
+Section 1:50.5 describes some optional groupings that may be of interest for security considerations and Section 1:50.6 describes some optional groupings in other related profiles.

-**Table 50.3-1: Required Actor Groupings**
+**Table 1:50.3-1: Required Actor Groupings**

 <table style="width:100%;">
 <colgroup>